TLeng0/devops_workflow/README.md

 # Devops Project 2: CI/CD

-## Deploying a static website: Creating a static website using eleventy and deploying to GitHub Pages.
+## Deploying a static website: Creating a static website using eleventy and deploying to the [Github Page of this repo](https://tleng0.github.io/devops_workflow/).

 This repo contains code to generate a static website using [eleventy](https://www.11ty.dev/) and an action to deploy it to Github Pages whenever a push is made to the repo.